-- Almost everywhere where there is water! - Bacteria are very good at finding nutrition - But the environmental conditions select for which microorganisms: - Some bacteria need oxygen to grow to other bacteria, oxygen is toxic. - Some prefer high and others prefer cold temperatures.
+- Almost everywhere where there is water! - Bacteria are very good at finding nutrition. - But the environmental conditions select which microorganisms can grow there: - Some bacteria need oxygen to grow to other bacteria, oxygen is toxic. - Some prefer high temperatures whilst others prefer cold.